slevithan/xregexp/README.md

 <script src="addons/build.js"></script>
 ~~~

-You can then build complex regular expressions that use named subpatterns, for readability and code reuse:
+You can then build regular expressions using named subpatterns, for readability and code reuse:

 ~~~ js
 var color = XRegExp.build("{{keyword}}|{{func}}|{{hex}}", {